 With the 30% bonus, some might find it worthwhile to book on Virgin Atlantic for the convenience.
 Virgin Atlantic is good about releasing business class transatlantic award availability, so if you value the convenience of a nonstop and don’t mind paying the carrier imposed surcharges, there’s value there.

 However, the real value here is booking with partners.
-The single best value is for travel on All Nippon Airways, as you could fly ANA first class roundtrip to Japan for 93,000 Amex points.
-The issue is that this redemption isn’t all that valuable right now, with Japan’s borders continuing to remain closed.
+The single best value is for travel on All Nippon Airways, as you could fly ANA first class roundtrip to Japan for 93,000 Amex points, assuming you can find availability.

 Do you plan on taking advantage of this Amex transfer bonus to Virgin Atlantic Flying Club?